What to expect from a career in energy systems or alternative energy

 Note: After completing many Ontario college energy systems programs and gaining some work experience, graduates are eligible to write the TSSA Operating Engineer, 4th Class certification.

-Energy Systems Jobs and Salaries
+Energy Systems Jobs

 Energy systems programs lead to diverse jobs, from energy auditor and new systems installer to sustainable energy specialist, new systems salesperson and much more.
 Graduates may find employment with different professionals and organizations, including (but not limited to) architects, engineers, energy consultants, government agencies and contractors.